Covid-19: For updates and resources, head to UT's Protect Texas Together site.

 To find cases from Texas state courts by subject, use a digest of Texas case law:

-For more information on finding cases and how to use a digest, follow the links below to details in our Finding A Case guide:
+For more information on how to use a digest, view the section on finding a case by subject in Tarlton's Finding a Case guide: